LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: Evaluation

 \subsection{Predictor Accuracy}

-To evaluate the generalization capability and prediction accuracy of LLaPor, we conduct tests across four MoE models and three public datasets (ShareGPT, DPO, LLaVA).
-The evaluation uses a batch size of 32, with 128 input tokens and 32 output tokens.
-We compare the Top-k experts selected by the gating network with those predicted by LLaPor and compute the hit rate.
-As shown in Figure \ref{figure16}, LLaPor performs consistently across all models, achieving the highest accuracy on Moonlight and the lowest on DeepSeek, yet never drops below 80\% for any model or layer.
-These results align with Section \ref{32}: accuracy positively correlates with the cosine similarity of hidden states between adjacent layers and inter-layer expert correlations.
-Even in input and output layer groups with low similarity, LLaPor confines prediction errors within the Top-6, preventing prefetch inaccuracies from affecting subsequent scheduling.
-Compared to state-of-the-art gate-based prediction methods, LLaPor improves accuracy by 15\%–68.4\%.
+To evaluate the generalization capability and prediction accuracy of LLaPor, we first sample 16\% of tokens from the ShareGPT dataset for offline training.
+Online testing is then performed on 32 randomly selected batches (each of 4096 tokens) from three public datasets: ShareGPT, DPO, and LLaVA.
+Prediction accuracy is assessed by comparing the experts selected by the gating network against those predicted by LLaPor and calculating the hit rate.

+Results are shown in Figure \ref{figure16}.
+LLaPor’s prediction accuracy varies across models, aligning with the analysis in \S\ref{32}: it is positively correlated with inter-layer cosine similarity and expert selection correlation.
+Notably, LLaPor exhibits only an average accuracy drop of 4.3\% on DPO and 4.7\% on LLaVA versus its offline training dataset (ShareGPT).
+Crucially, for any model, even in low-similarity input/output groups, LLaPor’s accuracy never falls below 80\%, demonstrating strong generalization to domain shifts.
+Compared to Fate, LLaPor improves accuracy by 15\% to 68.4\%.

 We further examine the impact of LLaPor on end-to-end operation.
 Table \ref{tb3} shows the "hot Top-4" prefetch accuracy: experts are ranked by token volume, and with a second-order sliding window (i.e., a prediction is considered correct if the Top-4 falls within the true Top-6), LLaPor achieves a Top-4 hit rate of no less than 94\%, corresponding to a token coverage error below 5\%, meeting PreSched’s precision requirement for CPU-side overhead estimation.
 For resource usage, each model deploys one micro-predictor per layer, with per-predictor parameters as low as 0.5 MB.
 Middle-layer predictors have slightly deeper structures, with a maximum footprint of 2.8 MB per layer.
-Initial training takes 30 epochs, each requiring 0.6 seconds on A100.
-Periodic fine-tuning costs are much lower than initial training, as it uses few samples collected during inference and requires only limited iterations, with latency controllable within milliseconds.
 During inference, single forward-pass latency remains stable between 0.12–0.48 ms, which can be fully hidden within gaps where the GPU awaits expert transfers, introducing no additional bubbles.
-These results demonstrate that LLaPor satisfies "high hit rate, low resource consumption, and zero inference overhead" simultaneously, providing a reliable and lightweight prior for PreScope’s cross-layer scheduling.